XxHarvzBackxX/Tileman-Fixes/Tileman/README.md

 This is SpicyKai's Tileman Challenge!

-Most of the world is restricted behind tiles, and if you want to use them--or even get to Pierre's you must buy my tiles!
+Most of the world is restricted behind tiles, and if you want to use them--or even get to Pierre's, you must buy my tiles!

 This mod was inspired by Setlled's Runescape Tileman challenge on Youtube, Check him out here: https://www.youtube.com/c/Settledrs/featured